kitex-contrib/xds/README.md

 ### Client-side

 For now, we only provide the support on the client-side.
-To use a xds-enabled Kitex client, you should specify `destService` using the URL of your target service and add one option `WithXDSSuite`.
+To use a xds-enabled Kitex client, you should specify `destService` using the URL of your target service and add one option `xdssuite.NewClientOption()` that includes `RouteMiddleware` and `Resolver`.

-* Construct a `xds.ClientSuite` that includes `RouteMiddleware` and `Resolver`, and then pass it into the `WithXDSSuite` option.

 ```
-// import "github.com/cloudwego/kitex/pkg/xds"
+// import "github.com/kitex-contrib/xds/xdssuite"

-client.WithXDSSuite(xds.ClientSuite{
-	RouterMiddleware: xdssuite.NewXDSRouterMiddleware(),
-	Resolver:         xdssuite.NewXDSResolver(),
-}),
+xdssuite.NewClientOption()
 ```

 * The URL of the target service should be in the format, which follows the format in [Kubernetes](https://kubernetes.io/):